nestybox/sysbox-ee/docs/quickstart/README.md

 It assumes you've [installed](../user-guide/install.md) Sysbox.

-For an in-depth description of Sysbox's functionality, refer to the [Sysbox Users Guide](../user-guide/README.md).
+For an in-depth description of Sysbox's functionality, refer to the [Sysbox-EE Users Guide](../user-guide/README.md).

 Also, the [Nestybox blog site](https://blog.nestybox.com) has even more examples on how to use system containers.